-– one of only 34,177 units built with 4Matic drive, from an overall 2.6 million W124
+One of only 34,177 units with 4Matic drive from approx. 2.6 million W124s built

-– powerful inline-six cylinder engine with 132 kW (179 hp)
+– Powerful in-line six-cylinder with 132 kW (179 hp)

 – German registration

 Even a hugely successful car series needs to be replaced eventually, so the Mercedes W 123, a volume seller with over 2.7 million units, was superseded by the W 124 in 1984.
 For the next decade and more, this Mercedes defined the standard for mid-size luxury cars.
 The styling came from Bruno Sacco, and engineering as well as build quality were nothing short of excellent – so much so, that its fans have taken to nicknaming the W 124 “the last true Mercedes”.
 Despite its somewhat box-shaped lines with the prominent radiator grille, typical for Mercedes cars of its era, the W 124 actually had a very low drag coefficient of 0.28 (with slim tyres).